sangwani-coder/sr-rest-service/README.md

 * **Database**: H2 Database

 ## Base URL
-The Base URL is the root URL for all of the API, if you ever make a request to srapi and you get back a 404 NOT FOUND response then check the Base URL first.
+The Base URL is the root URL for all of the API, if you make a request to srapi and you get back a 404 NOT FOUND response then check the Base URL first.
-The Base URL for swapi is **"srapi/v1/"**
+The Base URL for srapi is **"srapi/v1/"**

 ## Authenication
 No authentication is required to consume query the API.